BAkinmarin/bible-quiz-game/README.md

 ### JS Hint Checker
 ![JS hint Validator](assets/testing/tbq-JSHint.png)
-#### Result: 31 warnings (topics shown below) - ignored as code behaves as expected and fully tested by myself and others:
+#### Result: 31 warnings (topics shown below) - ignored as code renders and expected and has been fully tested:
 > 'arrow function syntax (=>)' is only available in ES6 (use ''esversion: 6')
 > 'spread operator' is only available in ES6 (use 'esversion: 6')
 > 'template literal syntax' is only available in ES6 (use 'esversion: 6')
-> Warning to do with emoji
+> 'unexpected use of unicode'

 <a name="bugs"></a>
 ## **Bugs**